Learn How to Get a Private Investigator Licensing in any State

 Washington D.C.

 The District of Columbia Security Officers Management Branch (SOMB), Metropolitan Police Department handles private investigator licenses.
-To apply, visit the D.C.
+First, visit the D.C.
 SOMB website for more specific information on obtaining your official investigator license.

 West Virginia